-Statins have been considered a standard prescription drug by western Medicine practitioners as an effective treatment to reduce or prevent heart disease.
+Statins have been considered a standard prescription drug by medicine practitioners as an effective treatment to reduce or prevent heart disease.
 Despite the large numbers of Americans taking Statin medications, according to the Centers for Disease Control (2012, CDC), heart disease was still ranked as number as the number one illness related cause of death, and has maintained this position for over 10 years.
 Statins have been used in the US for over 30 years, yet Heart Disease has been edging out cancer, which is a close second place.

 The Statin-Heart Disease connection came about when cholesterol was identified as an indicator of heart disease.
 The study responsible for this is the Framingham study, and was conducted during the 80’s.
 The outcome of this study then focused on a need to keep one’s cholesterol levels low as being a good indicator of heart health.
 The common ways this was addressed was by taking Statin medications, and to adopt a so called, “heart healthy low fat” diet.
 Without proper nutritional balance, many Americans adopted a high carbohydrate diet of refined foods and refined sugars, but “low fat.”
 This type of diet has contributed to the prevalence of heart related illnesses, diabetes and obesity.